LSSTScienceCollaborations/StackClub/GettingStarted/GettingStarted.md

 ```
 This enables you to repeatedly `import stackclub` as you update the library code.
 The above lines are in the [template notebook](templates/template_Notebook.ipynb), for your convenience.

-If you are not developing this package, you can install it using pip, like this:
+If you are not developing this package, and you have permission to write to your base python site-packages, you can install it using pip, like this:
 ```
 pip install git+git://github.com/LSSTScienceCollaborations/StackClub.git#egg=stackclub
 ```